 Interview Questions Asked by Apple, According to PM Candidates

-Unfortunately, we don’t have a succinct list of the key traits Apple seeks in its PM candidates as we did for Google, Amazon, and Facebook.
-Such a list is more difficult to come by for Apple, probably because Apple prefers to keep such information secret—as it famously does with so much detail about itself and its products.
+Unfortunately, we don’t have a brief list of the critical traits Apple seeks in its PM candidates as we did for Google, Amazon, and Facebook.
+Such a list is more challenging to come by for Apple, probably because Apple prefers to keep such information secret—as it famously does with so much detail about itself and its products.

 Still, we can learn a lot about what Apple is looking for in a PM from the types of interview questions that candidates report being asked in their job interviews.
 For example: